open-organization/open-org-leaders-manual/sjolund-visualizing-your-plans-and-progress.md

 ### Spotify Rhythm

 When it comes to visualizing work and working in agile ways, many turn to Spotify.
-When you begin examining Spotify, you soon end up watching a video of (or one made by) [Henrik Kniberg](https://agilasverige.solidtango.com/vimeo/spotify-rhythm-hur-vi-skapar-fokus).
-One of these videos cover what's called the [Spotify Rhythm](https://blog.crisp.se/2016/06/08/henrikkniberg/spotify-rhythm).
+When you begin examining Spotify, you soon end up watching a video of (or one made by) Henrik Kniberg.[^kniberg] One of these videos cover what's called the Spotify Rhythm.[^spotify-rhythm]

 The Spotify Rhythm visualizes strategy as a series of concentric circles.
 In the center there are the "company beliefs," produced by the CEO, which typically span across the next three to five years.
 The next circle in their picture represents "north star" and "two-year goals."

 The CEO and top management put these goals together.
 From those, then, Spotify makes "company bets," which are more hands-on projects or cross-organization initiatives.
-While using this method, "bet boards"

-spread to other departments, who set up their own boards or even tribe/team boards.
+While using this method, "bet boards" spread to other departments, who set up their own boards or even tribe/team boards.

 The company board gets updated and synced regularly by a strategy team, which sets the focus for the coming quarter.
 The "lower level" boards, then, update at a faster pace (usually every six weeks), and the level below *those* update perhaps every second week (or in two week sprints).